Tips On Building A Fence

 As we travel the country we are surprised to discover that fences are not popular nation wide.
 We find them to be somewhat more prevalent in the west.
 Since they are used to establish boundaries and create private space, we assume that there must be very strong cultural differences between those who have them and those who don’t.
 In any event, they do define specific areas of use in the yard: recreation, vegetable gardens, flower and herb gardens, pet areas, relaxation and storage.

 Planning a fence should involve a trip to the local building department to find out what restrictions may exist.
 For example, a fence may be limited to a certain height.
 Also, where fences are normally placed exactly on the property lines (between properties), a fence may be required to be set back from the front property line.
 As with most building rules, if you feel that it is important that you are allowed to vary from the norm you can apply for a variance.
 Finally, if you are considering a swimming pool you should check to see if your building department requires it to be surrounded by a fence.
+You can talk to a fence company to get the full details if you are considering to install one.

 Also of significant importance, is to be sure that your fence is planned so that it doesn’t collide with underground facilities such as water, sewer and power lines.
 Depending on where you live, you can check with your local utility or a private service that can locate underground lines.
 Regardless of who you decide to use, be sure not to begin drilling fence post holes until you have done your homework.
 Nature also creates obstructions.
 A tree should not be used as a fence post.
 Driving a nail into the trunk could damage the bark.
 Damaged tissues and nail holes are invitations to infection.
 Also, as the tree grows, it can uproot your fence.
 Rocks are sometimes like icebergs – often 90% of the mass is below grade.
 Make sure the rock can be removed before exactly deciding on a fence post layout.